 Not all teacher's can compete!

-My life has been Blessed a million times over and that's no joke, is worth mentioning and I thank God everyday for the teacher's in my life.
+My life has been Blessed a million times over and that's no joke, so it is worth mentioning as I thank God everyday for the teacher's in my life.
 And I am talking about the one's in Elementary, Junior High, High School and College.
 Let me share some of the "Excellent Lessons" I learned from many of them.

 - My Kindergarten Teacher: She had long blond hair and stood about 5 foot 9 inches tall.
 (Yes!
 I recall such great detail).
 I went into this class and had a very good lesson.
 How good you ask?
 When it came time to say the Pledge of Allegiance, I could not say it without: Speeding through it.
 I spoke really, really fast!
 I can't remember how fast, of course, but I kinda have an idea.
 I catch myself every now and then, when I'm on a role speaking about a topic I have a tight grasp on.

 *As a community advocate, this helps me to this day.
 I didn't have to take a 'lick' of speech class(es), all because I learned at a very early age to 'Slow Down When I Talk.'